This organization will be known as the East Diablo CYO League

 - Consideration is given to gym cost and availability, and parish religious events.

-- Once the schedule is published and posted, games may be postponed and/or rescheduled for only two reasons:
+- Once the schedule is published and posted, games may be postponed and/or rescheduled for only three reasons:

 - Unanticipated religious conflict in a parish